International Business Simulation

+The overall aim of this module is to replicate the dynamic nature of international strategic management, using an interactive, competitive business simulation to blend analysis and practice.
+Students are tasked with directing and expanding a business, from research and development to the introduction of new and improved products and the search for new markets.
 In seeking to sustain growth students are required to improve productivity, manage human resources and take responsibility for finance and accounting issues.
 Through the simulation, students learn to appreciate the contribution of different functions in creating value for the customer and generating sustainable competitive advantage, they experience the realism of making business decisions and develop their skills in strategy formulation and implementation in an international context.

-By the end of the module students should be able to demonstrate a critical understanding, in an international context of:
+By the end of the module students should be able to:

-The challenges of dealing with environmental change and balancing the expectations of a wide range of stakeholders.
+- Identify and critically analyse the challenges of dealing with environmental change and balancing the expectations of a wide range of stakeholders.

 - Group presentation (10%)